kamilion/customizer/README.md

 For enquiries and feedback, refer to [contributing] guidelines.

-The original repository is kept as "old stable", which is subject to tentative updates of bug fixes and clean up.
-Recent releases require Python 2.7 and Qt 4, and support remastering up to Ubuntu 14.04.
+Recent releases require at least Python 2.7 and Qt 4, and support remastering from Ubuntu 12.04 up to Ubuntu 17.04.

-Future development has moved to the [fork][kamilion/customizer], which aims to migrate the code to Python 3 and Qt 5.
-The fork is optimized for remastering 64-bit ISO images and will support newer releases of Ubuntu.
+This repository contains support for Python 3 and Qt 5.
+32-bit and 64-bit ISOs can be generated from 64-bit builders.
+32-bit ISOs can be generated from 32-bit builders.

 This repository
 ---------------